 At Zendesk, our Support team uses a specific tag to flag tickets with issues for the KB.
 Alternatively, some of our customers add a custom field to their tickets so that their agents can select Yes or No for KB updates.

 Agents should always search for existing documentation to avoid creating multiple versions of the same issue.
 And when there is existing content, the agent should check to see if it needs updates or improvements, and flag it if so.
-After a while this will become standard support process, and agents will identify content needs naturally and according to demand.
+After a while this will become a standard support process, and agents will identify content needs naturally and according to demand.

 If possible, go one step further and build content creation and maintenance into your support workflow as well.
 For example, encourage agents to take time after working with a customer, while the details are fresh, to make quick KB updates or at least get started on larger issues.
 If that's not possible, at least you know the need has been recorded in the ticket and the team can handle the KB update via another process.